AndyFul/Hard_Configurator/README.md

 This program can configure Windows built-in security to harden the system.
 When you close Hard_Configurator it closes all its processes.
 The real-time protection comes from the reconfigured Windows settings.
-Hard_Configurator can be seen as a Medium Integrity Level smart default-deny setup, which is based on SRP + Application Reputation Service
+The Hard_Configurator Recommended_Settings can be seen as a Medium Integrity Level smart default-deny setup, which is based on SRP + Application Reputation Service
 (forced SmartScreen) + Windows hardening settings (restricting vulnerable features).
+The user can apply a more restrictive setup if needed.
 Hard_Configurator makes changes in Windows Registry to accomplish the tasks enumerated below:

 1. Enabling Software Restriction Policies in Windows Home editions.
 2. Changing SRP Security Levels, Enforcement options, and Designated File Types.
 3. Whitelisting files in SRP by path (also with wildcards) and by hash.
-4. Blocking vulnerable system executables via SRP (Bouncer black list).
+4. Blocking LOLBins via SRP.
-5. Protecting (deny execution) writable subfolders in "C:\Windows" folder (via SRP).
+5. Protecting (deny execution) writable subfolders in %WinDir% folder (via SRP).
-6. Restricting shortcut execution to some folders only (via SRP).
+6. Restricting the shortcut execution to some folders only (via SRP).
 7. Enabling Windows Defender advanced settings, like PUA protection, ASR rules, Network Protection etc.
-8. Protecting against weaponized documents, when MS Office and Adobe Acrobat Reader XI/DC are used to open them.
+8. Protecting against weaponized documents, when MS Office or Adobe Acrobat Reader XI/DC are used to open them.
 9. Enabling "Run as administrator" for MSI files.
 10. Hardening Windows Firewall by blocking the Internet access to LOLBins.
 11. Disabling PowerShell script execution (Windows 7+).